FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 End to End Demos and Hardware Setup
 ===================================

-These applications explore using a ZumLink to read Modbus data from a Serial Base, transmitting the data to a different radio, and charting it on the receiving radio.
+These applications explore using a ZumLink IPR to read Modbus data from a Serial Base, transmitting the data to a different radio, and charting it on the receiving radio.

 Both Python and Node-RED follow the **same HardWare Setup which can be found below.**

-For each demo there are three moving parts.
+For each demo there are three moving parts:

 1) A client application picking up sensor data from a Serial Base